 Getting involved after the webinars

-Recordings of the webinars and presentations will be hosted on the REFRESH CoE.
+Recordings of the webinars and presentations are available on the REFRESH CoE.
 Setting up a user account for the site gives the added benefit of being able to interact with the experts on the site, upload new tools and publications, and contribute to existing resources on the site.

 REFRESH ("Resource Efficient Food and dRink for the Entire Supply cHain") is an EU funded project acting against food waste.
 26 partners from 12 European countries and China work towards the project's goal to contribute towards Sustainable Development Goal 12.3 of halving per capita food waste at the retail and consumer level and reducing food losses along production and supply chains, reducing waste management costs, and maximizing the value from unavoidable food waste and packaging materials.
 REFRESH runs from July 2015 until June 2019.